Frequently Asked Questions

 Public involvement is encouraged throughout this project.
 To provide comments and input on this project, or to sign up for future public involvement meetings invites, please visit our contact page.

-Public involvement meetings are tentatively scheduled for August and November 2023, spring 2024 and spring 2025
+Public involvement meetings took place August and November 2023, spring 2024 and another one is tentatively scheduled for spring 2025

 The project team is also available to attend community events to provide project updates.